-Refinery Saves $100K Per Year on Valve and Instrumentation Replacement With New Electric Heating Solution
+Refinery Saves $100K Per Year With Electric Heating Solution

 A local refinery was injecting a catalyst into their process stream to strip out the propane-impregnated HF gas (mixed gas is a by-product of the FCC process), but the catalyst would only work at temperatures above 385° F. The presence of elevated HF gas downstream of the reactor was causing reduced life in the valves and instrumentation and they were having to replace these elements often.